beigeworm/PwnPi-A.L.O.A-OLED-build/README.md

 Glue the battery and charging board to the underside of the screen (the USB Micro connector should be centered flush to the edge of the screen board underneath the 3 buttons on top)

+Glue down the lid with superglue and leave to dry..

+Insert the SD card and now you have a working PwnPi OLED!

 ==================================================
 # If you like my work please leave a star. ⭐